wmandai/workice-docs/docs/source/tasks.rst

 Stages
 ^^^^^^^^
 To create project task stages, open a project and click on tasks tab.
-Click on the **settings** icon on the right side of the top navigation bar.
+Click on the **gears** icon on the right side of the top navigation bar.
 A modal will popup that allows you to add, update or delete the stages.

 New Task
 ^^^^^^^^^^^